 Can My Child Be Treated?

-Your doctor may prescribe antiseizure medicine to give your child at home.
+Your doctor may prescribe long-term anti-seizure medicine to give your child at home.
 That’s more likely after a complex seizure.
 One dose of diazepam gel put into your child’s bottom usually stops the convulsions.
+This is an acute seizure medication to administer if seizure lasts greater than 5 minutes.
+Call 911 to get emergency medical help, too.

 Do Febrile Seizures Cause Other Problems?

-They don’t cause brain damage or affect your child’s ability to learn.
+Simple febrile seizures don’t cause brain damage or affect your child’s ability to learn.
 It’s not the same thing as epilepsy.
 That’s when a child has two or more seizures without a fever.
-Having febrile seizures only slightly raises your child’s chances of eventually getting epilepsy.
+Having febrile seizures only slightly raises your child’s chances (2%) of eventually getting epilepsy.